 For added interest you can make the sash out of different fabric, coordinated colour or contrasting, let your creativity decide.
 Another variation is to make the top in totally different fabric, might be useful if you working with leftover fabric from previous projects.

-- Stitch the front and the back pieces at the side seams.
+- Sew the front and the back pieces of armhole facing together, overlock the outer edge.

-- Face the neckline and armholes, press to the wrong side and back stitch if desired.
+- Prepare the neck facing – stitch the shoulder seams, overlock the outer edge.
+Face the neckline, press to the wrong side and back stitch if desired.

 - Hem the dress.